 - The sale, serving and consumption of alcohol may take place only on property of the City identified in Section 3 of this Policy, and under the conditions outlined in this Policy.

 - In order to hold an event with alcohol on City Property, the Sponsor must obtain a Special Occasion Permit (SOP) or have a Catering Endorsement for the event from the AGCO, or other approval issued by the AGCO, and must, at all times during the event, comply with applicable regulations, processes and best practices of the AGCO, including those relating to Smart Serve Guidelines.

-- The Sponsor must obtain and maintain for the duration of the event appropriate insurance in the form of Commercial General Liability Insurance subject to limits of not less than Two Million Dollars ($2,000,000) inclusive per occurrence, or as otherwise prescribed by the General Manager of the Department having operational jurisdiction over the property or facility at which the event is taking place with the concurrence of the City Clerk and Solicitor, and such insurance must name the City as additional insured.
+- The Sponsor must obtain and maintain for the duration of the event appropriate insurance in the form of Commercial General Liability Insurance subject to limits of not less than Two Million Dollars ($2,000,000) inclusive per occurrence, or as otherwise prescribed by the General Manager of the Department having operational jurisdiction over the property or facility at which the event is taking place with the concurrence of the City Solicitor, and such insurance must name the City as additional insured.